Paulo-Massao1/sentinel-project/README.md

 ---

+## Content Sources

+All signs, severity classifications, and reporting channels are based on verified sources:

+- **UNICEF** — Caring for Child Survivors of Sexual Abuse Guidelines (2nd ed.)
+- **WHO** — Clinical Guidelines on Child Abuse and Neglect
+- **Child Welfare Information Gateway (USA)** — Signs and Symptoms of Abuse
+- **StatPearls / NIH** — Child Abuse and Neglect (Nursing), 2025
+- **ECA (Brazil)** — Estatuto da Criança e do Adolescente
+- **California Dept. of Education** — Child Abuse Identification & Reporting Guidelines

+---

 ## What's Next

 - **Encryption** — PIN-based encryption (AES-256-GCM) via Web Crypto API to protect stored case data
 - **Additional languages** — Spanish and French support
 - **Automated testing** — Vitest + React Testing Library

+---

+## Development

+This project was built by me using Claude (Anthropic) as a development tool for code generation, refactoring, and iteration.
+All architectural decisions, content verification, and quality control were done by the developer.

 ---